Considering LPN School

 - NCLEX-PN “Pass Rate” - One of the best ways to determine the quality of a program is to look at the published “pass rate” for students taking the state examination.
 The board of nursing maintains data for each school as to how many students took the LPN state examination, how many students have passed the exam, and how many have failed.
 You want to choose a school that has a high “pass rate”.

 - Learning Management System - How does the school organize the materials it asks you to read?
-How to they organize their handouts?
+How do they organize their handouts?
 Is everything organized online or do they provide paper copies?
 Are you expected to find all your own articles in class or do they provide you links to articles?
 And are textbooks is books or are they provided on a Kindle or iPad?
 Textbooks may be the same price in both formats but are much heavier to carry than having everything electronic.

 - Overall Feeling - When you walk in the building, do you get a feeling of “sterility” or warmth?
 Do you feel that it is an environment where you can take the needed risk to learn and to make mistakes?
 Do the instructors speak well or do they use poor grammar?
-Are the instructors (not just the people you meet during the application process) able to relate to you?
+Are the faculty (not just the people you meet during the application process) able to relate to you?

 Vocational school is expensive – no getting around it.
 There are five basic ways to pay for LPN school: